hom3r/skatebrno.cz/README.md

 gulp
 ```

+Server will now run on [http://localhost:8080]() with support of livereload.

 ## Troubleshooting
 When any error occurs, you can try to delete folders `dest`, `bower_components` and `node_modules` and run
 ```